panuhorsmalahti/oracle-migrate/README.md

 ## Creating Migrations

 To create a migration, execute `migrate create` with an title.
-When title is not specified - `noname` will be added.
 This will create a node module within `./migrations/` which contains the following two exports and related sql files in the `./migrations/sql` folder:

     exports.up = function(next){
       ...